Mobile Web

 Ad Tag Creation

-For all the pages where you want to display an Ogury Header Ad, copy the following snippet on the placement of your choice inside the page's body.
+For all the pages where you want to display an Ogury ad, copy one of the following snippets on the placement of your choice inside the page's body.

 Parameter Configuration Details